The Strawberry Full Moon In Capricorn Will Make It Hard To Control Your Feelings

-On June 21 at 9:08 p.m.
-EDT, the strawberry full moon in Capricorn will illuminate the night sky.
-It is the first full moon of summer, occurring less than 30 hours after the beginning of the solstice on June 20.
+On 21st June at 4:08 p.m., the strawberry full moon in Capricorn will illuminate the night sky.
+It is the first full moon of summer, occurring less than 30 hours after the beginning of the solstice on 20th June.
 Due to the energetic shifts in the cosmos, the strawberry full moon (named for the time of the northern hemisphere’s strawberry harvest) will be mighty in augmenting relationships.
-Earthlings will experience the “moon illusion,” where an optical illusion makes the moon appear larger on the horizon.
+Earthlings will experience the “moon illusion”, where an optical illusion makes the moon appear larger on the horizon.

 AdvertisementADVERTISEMENT

-Our sentiments are extra sensitive as we’ve been dealing with the hazy and confusing Neptunian energy all week (Venus, Mercury and the sun in Gemini all squared Neptune in Pisces on June 16, 17 and 20).
+Our sentiments are extra sensitive as we’ve been dealing with the hazy and confusing Neptunian energy all week (Venus, Mercury and the sun in Gemini all squared Neptune in Pisces on 16th, 17th and 20th June).
 This energy is contagious so try to be kind.
-Mercury in Cancer harmonizes with Mars in Taurus on the day of the full moon.
+Mercury in Cancer harmonises with Mars in Taurus on the day of the full moon.
 Although the vibe seems breezy, it can lead to arguments if people are pushed to their limits.
 Although we’ll be emotionally assertive and expressive, passive-aggressive reactions can be the final straw for most.
 Try to address the root of problems to create a better dynamic with others.

-The second full moon in Capricorn (the buck full moon) occurs on July 21.
-This lunation is characterized by dreamy, mysterious, magical Neptune, retrograde in Pisces, and revolutionary, wild and extraordinary Uranus in Taurus.
-It’ll also commence at 29 degrees, whereas the full moon on June 21 falls at 1 degree Capricorn.
-Both full moons will incite our passions but the wool pulled over our eyes will be removed on July 21, allowing us to see others and situations clearly.
+The second full moon in Capricorn (the buck full moon) occurs on 21st July.
+This lunation is characterised by dreamy, mysterious, magical Neptune, retrograde in Pisces, and revolutionary, wild and extraordinary Uranus in Taurus.
+It’ll also commence at 29 degrees, whereas the full moon on 21st June falls at 1 degree Capricorn.
+Both full moons will incite our passions but the wool pulled over our eyes will be removed on 21st July, allowing us to see others and situations clearly.
 Once we do, we’ll run away for good and start a new chapter.
-It’s a wake-up call from the rapture we’re falling under on June 21.
+It’s a wake-up call from the rapture we’re falling under on 21st June.

 Overall, the strawberry full moon pushes us to connect with others soulfully.
 As long as we act on what’s in our hearts, we’ll be able to find the companionship and love we deserve and need.
 The same applies to helping our friends attain emotional success.
 Don’t stand in the way of other people’s happiness.
 Support others and you’ll receive the same unconditional sentiment in return.
 Remember, love can save the day if we are gentle, compassionate and respectful of others and ourselves.